AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Related Work

 \section{Related Work}

 \textbf{Cross-Lingual Evaluation of Word Meaning in Context.} Going beyond readily available sense inventories required for WSD-style evaluations, the comprehensive benchmarks for evaluating word meaning in context cross-lingually are still few and far between.
 XL-WiC \cite{raganato-etal-2020-xl} extends the original English WiC framework of \citet{pilehvar-camacho-collados-2019-wic} to 12 other languages, but supports only monolingual evaluation, and suffers from issues such as small gaps between human and system performance.
-A currently ongoing SemEval-2021 shared task (MCL-WiC) does focus on cross-lingual WiC, but covers only five high-resource languages from three language families (English, French, Chinese, Arabic, Russian).
+The SemEval-2021 shared task MCL-WiC does focus on cross-lingual WiC, but covers only five high-resource languages from three language families (English, French, Chinese, Arabic, Russian).
 Both XL-WiC and MCL-WiC mainly focus on common words and do not include less frequent concepts (e.g., named entities).
-Further, their language coverage and data availability are heavily skewed towards Indo-European languages.\footnote{We note that, since details regarding MCL-WiC have not been released yet, we cannot provide other direct comparisons to this dataset in our work.}
+Further, their language coverage and data availability are heavily skewed towards Indo-European languages.